-It should be noted that work is currently ongoing to amalgamate the Combined Authority's waste management data (9 of the 10 Districts) and Wigan's waste data, who are both a collection and disposal authority.
+It should be noted that work is currently on-going to amalgamate the Combined Authority's waste management data (9 of the 10 Districts) and Wigan's waste data, who are both a collection and disposal authority.
+The data contained in this Plan is predominately the data from the Combined Authority (excluding Wigan).